-In an effort to remediate our prior material weaknesses, in the third quarter of 2020, we continued to document our internal controls, including those adopted in prior quarters to address our material weaknesses, as we work towards our year end evaluation.
-Other than these remedial changes, there have been no changes in our internal control over financial reporting that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting during our third fiscal quarter ended September 30, 2020.
+In an effort to remediate our prior material weaknesses, in the first quarter of 2020, we implemented additional procedures to segregate duties over the initiation of transactions, the recording of transactions, and the custody of assets and improved documentation for payroll approvals and review.
+Other than these remedial changes, there have been no changes in our internal control over financial reporting that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting during our first fiscal quarter ended March 31, 2020.